 Tools, trainings, forms, program descriptions and best practices: Table 3 provides a list of specialized guides, job aids, and case studies related to the measures discussed in Sections I-III above, for different healthcare settings and disease areas.
 These include commonly used forms, trainings, signs, calculators, sample legislation, and new approaches that may be useful for control of respiratory infections.
 These should not be regarded as ‘ready to use’ guides, but as illustrations of principles that could be adapted to reduce the susceptibility and vulnerability of patients to rHAI in other settings.

-Implications for Practice in Limited Resource Settings
+Implications for practice in limited resource settings

 To be successful in halting transmission, infection control measures need to match the complexity of care provided.
 The more complex the care that is provided, the more important system-level facility enhancements become.
 At the lowest level, relatively simple measure like implementation of alcohol hand gel or provision of sterile syringes can have important benefits, since at dispensaries or health posts the most common invasive procedures done may be injections.
 Even for sterile syringes to be success, it will be necessary to have systems for stock management, medical waste, supervision and cost recovery.
 As care becomes more complex, however, system wide health strengthening in infection control is necessary or care will not be safe.
 A dispensary may prevent the spread of blood borne pathogens with the use of single-use syringes.
-A dialysis facility may implement use of sterile syringes but will still spread Hepatitis C and B unless they institute a variety of measures including water systems, adequate volumes of water, reverse osmosis, cleaning protocols, ability to separate patients, strict reprocessing guidelines for dialysis filters.
+A dialysis facility may implement use of sterile syringes but will still spread hepatitis C (HCV) and B unless they institute a variety of measures including water systems, adequate volumes of water, reverse osmosis, cleaning protocols, ability to separate patients, strict reprocessing guidelines for dialysis filters.
 To prevent respiratory transmission within the healthcare setting, system level changes will most likely be necessary.

-As worldwide levels of HIV and HCV rise, attention to blood borne IC is of increased importance as both may be transmitted by unsafe care.
-HCV can be transmitted in the workplace by exposure to nasal secretions and work surfaces even when sterile injection equipment is used.
+As worldwide levels of HIV and HCV rise, infection control measures to prevent blood borne infections are of is of increased importance as they are transmitted by unsafe care. can be transmitted in the workplace by percutaneous and mucous membrane exposures.[X]

 U.S. government requires healthcare programs to have a bloodborne pathogen control programs.
 These have a number of key elements, as outlined below.
 These elements parallel the principles of a respiratory infection control program as well.